-This vehicle is provided with a water recirculating pump which is located in the evaporator compartment (Fig. 57) or in the reclining bumper compartment (optional with driver's system).
+This vehicle is provided with a water recirculating pump which is located in the evaporator compartment (Fig. 57).
 The water recirculating pump consists of a centrifugal pump and an electric motor which are mounted in a compact assembly.

 FIGURE 57: PUMP LOCATION (CENTRAL A/C)